Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

 Tenía en su casa una ama que pasaba de los cuarenta, y una sobrina que no llegaba a los veinte, y un mozo de campo y plaza, que así ensillaba el rocín como tomaba la podadera.

-He had a maid over forty, a niece barely twenty, and a stableboy who could both saddle the horse and wield a scythe.
+He had a maid in his house who was over forty, and a niece who was not yet twenty, and a farm and stable boy, who both saddled the lean horse and took up the pruning shears.

 Frisaba la edad de nuestro hidalgo con los cincuenta años; era de complexión recia, seco de carnes, enjuto de rostro, gran madrugador y amigo de la caza.

-Our gentleman was around fifty years old; he was of robust build, lean, with a wrinkled face, an early riser and a lover of hunting.
+Our nobleman was in his fifties; he was of a robust build, lean in flesh, with a thin face, a great early riser, and a lover of hunting.

 Quieren decir que tenía el sobrenombre de Quijada, o Quesada, que en esto hay alguna diferencia en los autores que deste caso escriben; aunque, por conjeturas verosímiles, se deja entender que se llamaba Quejana.